dominiclizarraga/dominiclizarraga.github.io/_posts/2024-02-07-follow-as-polymorphic.md

  ...]
 ```

-And it workd for other models like (Post, Company, etc)
+And it worked for other models like (Post, Company, etc)

 ```ruby
 class Post < ApplicationRecord